 The IDN Variant TLD reports have also made clear and reaffirmed the community view that IDN Variant and IDN Variant TLD requirements and experience from different IDN language communities differ, and that relevant expertise and knowledge from the local communities are important in the development of the overall policies at ICANN.
 As a result, ICANN should resist overreaching its scope beyond the technical coordination and administration of the root DNS while facilitating appropriate implementation by local communities, especially to avoid delaying deployment IDN Variant TLDs unnecessarily for some communities in waiting for others.

-While the IDN Variant TLD reports explain that “homogeneity” in the policy and implementation of IDN Variants by ICANN would be inept, at the same time, the reports made clear that programs akin to Universal Acceptance of IDN TLDs and broad-based outreach regarding the know-how and to-dos for IDN Variant TLDs must be prioritized by ICANN in order to make the implementation of IDN TLDs successful and relevant.
+While the IDN Variant TLD reports explain that homogeneity in the policy and implementation of IDN Variants by ICANN would be inept, at the same time, the reports made clear that programs akin to Universal Acceptance of IDN TLDs and broad-based outreach regarding the know-how and to-dos for IDN Variant TLDs must be prioritized by ICANN in order to make the implementation of IDN TLDs successful and relevant.

 1. Policy and Governance